Capital investments to grow your business

 Investing in technology or operations can increase efficiency and output.

-"Technology today is a game changer," says Mark Sobczak, partner-in-charge of Sikich, a professional services firm in Milwaukee.
+"Technology today is a game changer," says Mark Sobczak, partner-in-charge of professional services firm Sikich's Milwaukee office.
 "It's something every business needs to look at from the standpoint of not only serving customers in the best way possible, but also doing that in the most cost-effective way by making their internal systems as efficient as possible."